saketh-jakkula/filesystem/README.md

-# filesystem
+# Filesystem

-TODO: Enter the cookbook description here.

-Creates file system.
+#### Creates file system.

-Add the pvs list in attributes/default.rb, these PVs are added to the VG
+Add the list of new hard disks toattributes/default.rb, PV is created on them and added to the VG